Brianconn71/fit-as-a-fiddle/README.md

 * got help with my comment model from this youtube series [here](https://www.youtube.com/watch?v=OuOB9ADT_bo&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=46)

 * Got a hand with calculating average reviews from users ratings [here](https://stackoverflow.com/questions/28607727/how-to-calculate-average-with-django)

+* Used code from this [codepen](https://codepen.io/AdamCCFC/pen/WvzBKq) to help style the social media icons in my footer.

+* [stack Overflow](https://stackoverflow.com/questions/40457680/how-do-you-slugify-a-url) helped me to automatically set up the slug for a new blog post.

+* When testing out my project, I ran into one particular bug that I needed helping figuring out, I got an answer to my query [here](https://stackoverflow.com/questions/37525075/what-does-tests-module-incorrectly-imported-mean)

+* When working on the checkout process with Stripe I ran into another bug which I solved with help from [stack overflow](https://stackoverflow.com/questions/59542045/getting-attributeerror-in-django)

 ### Acknowledgements